eProsima/DDS-Suite/README.md

 The repository tracks the version progression of the products contained in each of the suites through three principal branches, one for each suite.
 Furthermore, since each suite is versioned following a SEMVER pattern, there exist tracking branches for each minor version of each suite (for more information of the suites' versioning schemas, please refer to [Versioning and tagging](#versioning-and-tagging)).
-All these branches are captures in the following table:
+All these branches are captured in the following table:

 | Suite | Principal branch | Version branches |
 |-|-|-|